 Joint merged service organisation arrangements for the shared provision of a number of back office services with South Holland District Council were implemented with effect from 1 August 2010, delivered through Public Sector Partnership Services Ltd (PSPS, formerly Compass Point Business Services (CPBS) (East Coast) Ltd).
-The company added a further shareholder on 1 April 2021 in Boston Borough Council and therefore the Council's share of the Company's assets, liabilities, income and expenditure are shown in note 40.
+The company added a further shareholder on 1 April 2021 in Boston Borough Council, and the Council accounts for this as an associate within the Group Accounts for 2021/22.
 The net balance outstanding between the Council and the Company at the 31 March 2022 was £25,297.